rockfordlhotka/Cloud-Native-HOL/docs/prerequisites.md

    1. From Git Bash
       1. `winpty minikube start --vm-driver hyperv --hyperv-virtual-switch "Default Switch"`
       1. `winpty minikube ssh "sudo poweroff"`
-      1. `winpty` is included in Git Bash - it is not a separate download/install
    1. From cmd or PowerShell
       1. `minikube start --vm-driver hyperv --hyperv-virtual-switch "Default Switch"`
       1. `minikube ssh "sudo poweroff"`